 Today, thankfully, the modern style follows temperature controlled cool fermentation in neutral oak barrels or stainless steel with no skin contact.
 This makes it ‘clean and correct’ but also a little less distinctive.
 That said, this example exemplifies the lemon citrus, herbal element and almonds modern Verdicchio is known for.

 The Bucci is clear and bright, medium lemon with legs.
-On the nose, it’s clean and youthful with medium plus intensity, aromas of dried herbs, almonds, lemon drop and minerals.
+On the nose, it’s clean and youthful with medium plus intensity and aromas of dried herbs, almonds, lemon drop and minerals.

-The palate is dry with medium alcohol, medium body, medium plus acidity, medium plus flavours of lemon balm, lime, thyme, pine nuts and almonds, light creme brûlée and a medium plus finish.
+The palate is dry with better than average acidity and flavours of lemon balm, lime, thyme, pine nuts and almonds, light creme brûlée, all ending in a medium plus finish.